 Why would you choose to mute yourself?
 Why has the host muted you?
 In video calls, unlike in person, the smallest sounds or background noises play at the same volume as our speaking voices and may cut off the primary speaker.
 Pages flipping, eating sounds, phone calls, coughs, computer whirring, email alerts, and conversations with people off-screen are just a few of the sounds that frequently disrupt Zoom meetings.

 Many Zoom participants choose to remain muted in group meetings until they have something to say.
 Unless your environment is definitely silent, we would appreciate it if our participants employed the mute/unmute button to limit the amount of ambient noise during meetings.

 KNOW WHEN TO SPEAK

 Our virtual conversations do not have to be stiff, but they are certainly different than in-person conversations.
 To help the conversation flow, save personal tangents and catching up with specific participants for another time.
 The great thing about Zoom is that you can move straight from a group event to a personal conversation by calling them back after the meeting ends.
-No need to censor yourself if you have only a brief interjection; use the “Raise Hand” function or “Reactions” to participate!
+No need to censor yourself if you have only a brief interjection; use the “Raise Hand” function or wave your hand at your camera to participate!

 Being able to see each other properly makes virtual meetings feel more like real meetings.
 Make sure to sit somewhere in your home where your back does not face a window or a bright light, position your camera at eye level, and tilt your camera or laptop screen so that we can see your whole face.